 If you do not apply for the Finnish Personal Identity Code when applying for the residence permit, in order to get it later, you have to visit the local Register Office during the first three months of your stay.
 Ask to be registered in the Finnish Population Information System - this means that you get your Identity Code and your postal address in Joensuu/Kuopio is registered.

 After receiving the identity code, please inform the Student and Learning Services about it either by visiting the office or sending an email.
 You can visit our office and present the identity card or another document that displays the identity code.
 If you cannot visit our office in person, you can also inform us on your identity number by email: opiskelu(at)uef.fi.
 Your identity code will be entered into the student register only after the Student and Learning Services receive it, and only after that you will be able to order your digital student card.

-Activating your user account for the university's IT services
+Activating your UEF user account for the university's IT services

-Students who register in person, will receive upon registration a one-time code with which they can activate their user account for the university's IT services online.
-Students who registered online at My studyinfo, can obtain their code either at Student and Learning Services or at IT Servicedesk.
+After registration, students can activate their user account for the university's IT services online.
 The user account is needed to log in to the university network, to read email and to sign up for courses and exams electronically.
 Further instructions on how to activate the user account (opens in a new tab).

 Registration as being absent

 According to the Universities Act, a first-year degree student may register as absent for the academic year for the following reasons only: